dustymabe/dustymabe.com/content/post/2017-08-29/post.md

 The entire lab will cover quite a few features of Atomic Host
 including:

+- Getting Familiar With Atomic Host
+- Viewing Changes To A Deployed System
 - Configuring Storage for Containers
 - Atomic Host Rebasing
 - Atomic Host Upgrades and Rollbacks
-- Viewing Changes To A Deployed System
 - Browsing OS History
 - Package Layering
-- Experimental Features (livefs, override, remove)
+- Experimental Features (livefs, remove, replace)
+- Containerized and Non-Containerized Applications

 In *Part 0: Preparation* we are going to set up an existing Fedora 26 Atomic Host for the rest of the lab sections.